jmmack/metatranscriptomic-tools/kaiju/README.md

 Kaiju is installed on Agrajag:
 `/data/bin/kaiju/bin`

-I've already downloaded a database for running. **_You do not need to reinstall kaji or the database unless you want a new one.
+I've already downloaded a database for running. **_You do not need to reinstall kaiju or the database unless you want a new one.
 Skip to Running kaiju._**

 Make a database directory
 `mkdir /Volumes/data/bin/kaiju/kaijudb`